Made in the A.M.: Commercial performance

 In the UK, Made in the A.M. debuted at number one on the UK Albums Chart with first-week sales of 93,189, becoming their fourth album to top the chart and the fastest selling album of 2015 until that point, beating out Justin Bieber's album Purpose.
 The album was certified Silver by the British Phonographic Industry (BPI) in its first week, and certified Platinum on 1 January 2016, denoting shipments of 300,000 copies.
 The album debuted at number two on the Billboard 200 with 459,000 album-equivalent units (402,000 pure album sales), behind Justin Bieber's Purpose, becoming the band's first album to not debut at number one.
-As of July 2020, the album has sold a total of 1,000,000 copies in the United States, counting pure sales and streams.
+As of July 2020, the album had sold a total of 2,000,000 copies in the United States, counting pure sales and streams.